Bertrand Cantat: Murder

 In 2002, Cantat began an affair with French actress Marie Trintignant after meeting at his concert.
 In 2003, the two were in Vilnius, Lithuania, while Trintignant was filming the television movie, Colette, une femme libre.

 On July 27, local authorities received a call from Trintignant's brother, Vincent, for emergency services for Trintignant.
 According to Cantat, the previous night, Trintignant received a text from her estranged husband, Samuel Benchetrit and the two began arguing.
 In initial interviews with authorities, Cantat claimed that she became physical and he hit her in response, accidentally knocking her down and causing her to hit her head on the radiator.
 He claimed he put her to bed around 1AM and called her ex for relationship advice.
 He then called Vincent to come over.
 After reviewing the situation and realizing she would not wake up, Vincent decided to call the police.

 Trintignant was taken to a local hospital, where she had two surgeries performed.
 After four days, severely injured and still in a deep coma, her parents had her transferred back to Paris.
 She died of a cerebral edema the following day, August 1.
 Trintignant was 41 at the time of her death and left four young sons.
-Cantat was detained by the police upon their initial arrival, where he gave his initial account of the accident.
+Cantat was detained by the police upon their initial arrival, where he gave his initial account of the incident.

 The post-mortem examination suggested that Cantat had inflicted nineteen blows to Trintignant's head, causing irreversible brain damage.
 A separate French inquiry determined she died from violent shaking and severe, repeated blows.